-- Spaghetti straps are acceptable.
-No strapless gowns/clothes are allowed. - Necklines, including halter dresses, should not be more than 4 inches below the base of the neck; there should be no cleavage showing, and no view of the breast from the front or the side should be revealed. - Dresses should skim just below the underarm area and must not be any shorter than end of the middle fingertip around the entire garment; only side slits or kick pleats are allowed on skirts/dresses. - The bodice/top should not be so loose so as to be revealing when standing straight, bending over, slouching, or dancing. - Back of the gown should not be so loose as to be open and revealing and should be no more than halfway down the back.
+- Spaghetti straps or strapless are acceptable with Admin approval - Necklines, including halter dresses, there should be no cleavage showing, and no view of the breast from the front or the side should be revealed. - Dresses should skim just below the underarm area and must not be any shorter than end of the middle fingertip around the entire garment; only side slits or kick pleats are allowed on skirts/dresses. - The bodice/top should not be so loose so as to be revealing when standing straight, bending over, slouching, or dancing. - Proper undergarments must be worn and should not be visible or seen through dresses.

-Proper undergarments must be worn and should not be visible or seen through dresses.
 Dresses should not be tight enough to reveal undergarment lines.